silentadv/raven/README.md

 # Functional Requirements (RFs)

 - [x] Users should be able to register an account.
-- [ ] Users should be able to create an character for a specific discord server.
+- [ ] Users should be able to create an character for a specific discord guild.
 - [ ] Users should be able to retrieve their character list.
 - [ ] Users should be able to retrieve a character profile.

 # Rules (RNs)

 - [x] It should not be possible to register with same discord user id.
-- [ ] It should not be possible to register more than one character per discord server.
+- [ ] It should not be possible to register more than one character per discord guild.

 # Non-Functional Requirements (RNFs)